ashish-sreevatsav/-MultiClientChattingApp/README.md

 Methodology is simply Like Star Topology idea wher Server is HUB and Nodes are the Clients.

 # To compile the File

+1.Go to the file Directory where the code is stored 2.Run the below command in the terminal

 ```
 gcc chatApp.c -o chatApp.exe
 ```

 # To Run Server Side Program

+1.Go to the file Directory where the code's exe (executive file) generated or compiled file location 2.Run the below command in the terminal

 ```
 ./chatApp.exe s <port>
 ```